Monte Carlo goodness-of-fit tests for degree corrected and related stochastic blockmodels: Three variants of the stochastic blockmodel

-\begin{remark} Additive SBM is related -- in two ways -- to the so-called $\beta$-model, see for example \cite{CDS11}.
+\begin{remark} Additive SBM is a special case of the $p_1$ distribution, the stochastic blockmodel with reciprocity.
+As such, the model is related---in two ways---to the $\beta$-model for random graphs from \cite{CDS11}.
 The $\beta$-model is an ERGM with the degree sequence of the graph as its sufficient statistic.
 In particular, let $\beta = \{\beta_1, \ldots, \beta_n\}$ be a vector of parameters, the $\beta$-model assigns a probability proportional to $\exp\{\sum_{u=1}^n \beta_u d_u\}$ to a graph $g$ with degree sequence $\{d_1, \ldots, d_n\}$.
-Additive SBM can be seen as a special case of the $\beta$-model with the additional constraint $\beta_u=\beta_v$ if $z(u)=z(v)$.
-It can be seen also as its generalization: \cite{RPF:11} define a generalized $\beta$-model that allow multiple edges in the graph.
-If, in addition, loops are allowed, then identifying all nodes within each block turns the additive SBM into this generalized $\beta$-model. \end{remark}
+The additive SBM can be seen as a special case with the additional constraint $\beta_u=\beta_v$ if $z(u)=z(v)$.
+It can be seen also as its generalization: identifying all nodes in a block turns the additive SBM into a generalized $\beta$-model for multigraphs in which we allow self-loops, from \cite{RPF:11}. \end{remark}